openaq/aqi-hub/docs/indices/macao.md

 Macao’s Air Quality Index (AQI) accounts for pollutant concentrations of PM<sub>2.5</sub>, PM<sub>10</sub>, CO, O<sub>3</sub>, SO<sub>2</sub>, and NO<sub>2</sub>.
 It uses hourly, 8-hour, and 24-hour averaging periods and reports a real-time and daily AQI.

 Macao adopted its current AQI guidelines in January 2021.
-It seems to have updated concentration values to reflect the guidelines established in the World Health Organization Air Quality Guidelines (WHO AQG) Global Update 2005, following the annual mean PM<sub>2.5</sub> concentrations set by the WHO AQG interim target-2 [1] and matching the guidelines for a “good” level [2].The original values for Macao’s AQI are not yet able to be referenced.
+It seems to have updated concentration values to reflect the guidelines established in the World Health Organization (WHO) Air Quality Guidelines (AQG) Global Update 2005, following the annual mean PM<sub>2.5</sub> concentrations set by the WHO AQG interim target-2 [1] and matching the guidelines for a “good” level [2].The original values for Macao’s AQI are not yet able to be referenced.
 Calculations are based on data obtained from an automatic monitoring network using real-time pollutant concentrations.

-The Macao AQI is based on definitions documented in the World Health Organization Air Quality Guidelines (WHO AQG) Global Update 2005.
+The Macao AQI is based on definitions documented in the WHO AQG Global Update 2005.
 This defines the meaning of AQI as “useful communication tools in translating technical air pollution information into information that the public can understand and use.”
-[3] Standards established by the WHO AQG are considered to be the most stringent guide values for pollutant concentrations.
+[3] The WHO AQG standards are considered to be the most stringent in the world.

 The Macao AQI classifies “good” air quality levels equal or lower than established levels in the WHO AQG, from index levels 50 to 100.
-Macao also references the concentration values in “Macau Environmental Quality Standards - Ambient Air Quality Standards (experimental)” which reference established PM<sub>10</sub>, PM<sub>2.5</sub>, and SO<sub>2</sub> interim values and “Air quality guideline” values from the WHO AQS.
+Macao also references the concentration values in “Macau Environmental Quality Standards - Ambient Air Quality Standards (experimental),” which reference established PM<sub>10</sub>, PM<sub>2.5</sub>, and SO<sub>2</sub> interim values and “Air quality guideline” values from the WHO AQS.

-The Macao AQI references established concentrations of PM<sub>10</sub>, PM<sub>2.5</sub>, O<sub>3</sub>, NO<sub>2</sub>, and SO<sub>2</sub> as well as interim targets for the levels of PM, O<sub>3</sub> and SO<sub>2</sub> from the WHO AQI 2005 update.
+The Macao AQI references established concentrations of PM<sub>10</sub>, PM<sub>2.5</sub>, O<sub>3</sub>, NO<sub>2</sub>, and SO<sub>2</sub>, as well as interim targets for the levels of PM, O<sub>3</sub> and SO<sub>2</sub> from the WHO AQI 2005 update.
 The interim target-2 values are used for analyzing PM<sub>10</sub>, PM<sub>2.5</sub>, and SO<sub>2</sub> for sub-index values of 50 and 100, encompassing the “good” classification.
 For classification of 50 for the sub-index for NO<sub>2</sub>, 50% of the NO<sub>2</sub> “Air quality guideline” in the WHO AQG was used, while for 100, 100% of the concentration value was used.
 For classification of 50 for the sub-index level of O<sub>3</sub>, 80% of the O<sub>3</sub> “Air quality guideline” in the WHO AQG was used.
 For a sub-level of 100, the interim-target 1 value for O<sub>3</sub> was referenced, and for 200, the O<sub>3</sub> “High levels” guide value was used in the WHO AQG.
 For a sub-index level of 100 in CO, the reference concentration is assumed to be pulled from “Macau Environmental Quality Standards - Ambient Air Quality Standards (experimental).”

 For selection of “the rest of the concentration breakpoints,” the Macao AQI refers to the National Environmental Protection Standard of the People’s Republic of China “AQI Technical Regulation of Ambient AQI” (HJ633-2012).